mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 We talk about and we chant that the natural condition of mind is to be free from clinging.
 Sometimes I wonder, I’m not clear about, if it’s our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
 It seems like it requires so much continual regulation and it’s almost impossible to attain it.
 Why is this called the natural condition in life?

 **Katagiri:** Well, in a sense it’s not difficult; in a sense it’s a very simple practice.
-You think that it is difficult because your consciousness is limited by your education and your environment, and you try to see your experience.
-At that time it’s really difficult to know or to experience ... the basis of [ego consciousness](glossary#ego-consciousness) [et cetera].
-But usually, I told you, total personality.
-Through this person, through this *you*, we can see the total personality.
-In a sense, according to consciousness, our sense, our mind, I can “smell” you.
+You think it is difficult because your consciousness is limited by your education and your environment, and you try to see your experience.
+At that time it’s really difficult to know or to experience [the] natural [condition], or the basis of [ego consciousness](glossary#ego-consciousness), et cetera.
+But usually, I told you, total personality: through this person, through this *you*, we can see the total personality.

+In a sense, according to the common sense – you know, consciousness, our sense, our mind – I can “smell” you.
 Or, I can smell myself.
-There is a “stink,” in a bad sense; but in a good sense, it’s pretty good.
+That is a “stink,” in a bad sense; but in a good sense, it’s pretty good.
 So the total personality shows you the judgement, good or bad.
 But that good or bad is something you understand through consciousness.

-On the other hand, that total personality comes from beginningless past and endless future.
-Finally that’s total personality, where [Katagiri](glossary#katagiri) is Katagiri.
+On the other hand, that total personality comes from where?
+Beginningless past, and endless future.
+So finally that’s total personality, [so] Katagiri is Katagiri.
 So why don’t I take care of Katagiri with compassionate attention, completely beyond judgement [of] good or bad, right and wrong?
-So we must be right in the middle of total personality in everyday life.
+So we must be right in the middle of total personality, everyday life.
 Total personality is the core of life, so we must always be there.

-So from this point, it’s pretty easy, no difficulty.
-That’s why Dogen Zenji says that within total personality or the original nature of existence, there is no [suffering](glossary#suffering), no confusion, no agitation, et cetera.
+So from *this* point, it’s pretty easy, no difficulty.
+That’s why Dogen Zenji says that the Buddhist faith – if you believe total personality, or buddha nature, whatever there is – within total personality or the original nature of existence, there is no [suffering](glossary#suffering), no confusion, no agitation, et cetera.
 Completely perfect.

 So it’s pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it’s pretty hard.
-In the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated; that’s why it’s pretty hard.
+Because in the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated.
+That’s why it’s pretty hard.
 Arrangement, regulating the body – it’s not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
 But, here is the proper posture: why don’t you do it?

 So basically, it’s very easy: just do it.
 Just, proper posture.
-But it’s not easy, because you already have your own posture, and also you already have your own sense.
+But it’s not easy, because you already have your own posture, and also you already have your [own] sense.
 You don’t like pain, you don’t like being uncomfortable; that is our preconception.
 That’s why, if we try to have proper posture, we don’t feel good.
 From this sense, it’s pretty hard.
 But it’s not pretty hard: proper posture is just proper posture.

-**Same person:** In terms of the senses, it seems like zazen is not natural.
-It’s like ... when your legs are hurting badly, that’s your body naturally telling you that something is wrong.
+**Same person:** In terms of the senses, it seems like zazen is *not* natural.
+It seems like [...] when your legs are hurting badly, that’s your body naturally telling you that something is wrong.
 You know, the pain is a sign that there’s something wrong.
 And so from a sensory point of view, it doesn’t seem very natural. *[Katagiri Roshi laughs.]*

 **Katagiri:** It’s not masochism, okay? *[The group laughs.]* Don’t misunderstand.
 There is physical ache, physical pain... well, it’s pain.
 So, it’s not necessary to commit suicide.
 Physical pain is in the mind, up here.
 Even though it is natural.